Is It a Sin to Waste Sperm? What the Bible Actually Says

 1. No Explicit Mentions of Masturbation in the Bible

-2. The Story of Ona: What’s Going On
+2. The Story of Onan: What's Actually Going On

-“Then Onan knew that the offspring would not be his; so whenever he went in to his brother’s wife, he would waste the semen on the ground, so as not to give offspring to his brother.
-And what he did was wicked in the sight of the LORD, and he put him to death also.”
-Genesis 38:9 10 This passage is often cited as proof that masturbation is a sin because Onan “spilled his seed.”
-However, biblical scholars widely agree:
+"Then Onan knew that the offspring would not be his; so whenever he went in to his brother's wife, he would waste the semen on the ground, so as not to give offspring to his brother.
+And what he did was wicked in the sight of the LORD, and he put him to death also." — Genesis 38:9-10.
+This passage is the most-cited proof text for the claim that wasting sperm is a sin, but biblical scholars widely agree on a more careful reading.

 Why this matters